-Again, I’m not saying you should quit any effort to get early revenue or to raise funds.
-However, while they didn’t happen yet, treat them as they will never exist.
+Again, I’m not saying you should quit any effort to get early revenue or raise funds.
+However, while they didn’t happen yet, treat them as if they will never exist.

 When you accept the worst-case cash scenario you force yourself to work with the money you have now.
 Suddenly, you understand you must lead the validation process effectively—by focusing on the riskiest assumptions— and efficiently—by spending just the necessary to test and learn.

 Not only will this mindset shift make you more prepared to face the worst-case cash scenario, but it will also help you avoid it.
 It’s crazy, I know.
 But follow my thoughts…